axem-solutions/dem/README.md

     dem modify DEV_ENV_NAME

-Finally, if you are ready to use it, you can initialize it with:
+Finally, if you are ready to use the Development Environment, you can install it with:

     dem install DEV_ENV_NAME